A Mean Field Game Approach to Equilibrium Pricing with Market Clearing Condition: Extensions and Concluding Remarks

-In this work, we have studied endogenous formation of market clearing price using a stylized model of a security exchange.
-We have derived a special type of FBSDE of McKean-Vlasov type with common noise whose solution provides a good approximate of the equilibrium price.
+In this work, we have studied endogenous formation of market clearing price using a stylized model of the securities exchange.
+We have derived a special type of FBSDE of McKean-Vlasov type with common noise whose solution provides an approximate of the equilibrium price.
 In addition to the existence of strong unique solution to the FBSDE, we have proved that the modeled price asymptotically clear the market in the large $N$-limit.
 We also gave the order of convergence $\ep_N$ when the solution of the FBSDE possesses higher order of integrability.
-In the following, let us list up of a further extension of our technique and some interesting topics for future projects:\\\\ \bull{\bf{Dependence on the conditional law of the state}}: For applications to energy and commodity markets, or economic models with producers and consumers, one may want to study the cost functions $(\ol{f}, \ol{g})$ depending on the empirical distribution of the sate $X$ of the agents such as ${\ol{f}}\Bigl(t,X_t^i , \frac{1}{N}\sum_{j=1}^N \del_{X_t^j}, \vp_t,c^0_t,c^i_t\Bigr)$.
+In the following, let us list up of a further extension of our technique and some interesting topics for future projects:\\\\ \bull{\bf{Dependence on the conditional law of the state}}: For applications to energy and commodity markets, or economic models with producers and consumers, one may want to study the cost functions $(\ol{f}, \ol{g})$ depending on the empirical distribution of the state $X$ of the agents such as ${\ol{f}}\Bigl(t,X_t^i , \frac{1}{N}\sum_{j=1}^N \del_{X_t^j}, \vp_t,c^0_t,c^i_t\Bigr)$.
 Under the setup with conditional independence, the cost function for the limit problem is naturally given by ${\ol{f}}\Bigl(t,X_t,\call(X_t|\ol{\calf}_t^0), \vp_t,c^0_t,c_t\Bigr)$.
 Even in this case, the resultant FBSDE $(\ref{fbsde-single-p})$ is solvable, at least for small $T$, if $(\part_x \ol{f}, \part_x\ol{g})$ are Lipschitz continuous in the measure argument with respect to $W_2$-distance.
 Under the stronger assumption guaranteeing the monotone conditions $(\ref{peng-wu-condition})$, one can even achieve the existence of unique solution in general $T$.
-As long as the source of common noise is solely from the filtration $\ol{\mbb{F}}^0$ generated by $\bg{W}^0$, we can avoid subtleties regarding the admissibility (so-called $H$-hypothesis).
-See Remark 2.10 in \cite{Carmona-Delarue-2} as a useful summary for this issue. \\\\ \bull{\bf{Explicit solution}}: If we chose $\ol{f},\ol{g}$ as quadratic functions and $l,\sigma_0,\sigma$ as affine functions, we obtain a linear-quadratic mean field game with common noise.
+As long as the common noise is solely from the filtration $\ol{\mbb{F}}^0$ generated by $\bg{W}^0$, we can avoid subtleties regarding the admissibility (so-called $H$-hypothesis).
+See \cite[Remark 2.10]{Carmona-Delarue-2} as a useful summary for this issue. \\\\ \bull{\bf{Explicit solution}}: If we chose $\ol{f},\ol{g}$ as quadratic functions and $l,\sigma_0,\sigma$ as affine functions, we obtain a linear-quadratic mean field game with common noise.
 In this case, an explicit solution may be available where the coefficients functions are given as the solutions to differential equations of Riccati type. \\\\ \bull{\bf{Property of market price process}}: It seems interesting to study the properties of the market clearing price theoretically and numerically.
 For example, if $n=d^0$ the equivalent martingale measure (EMM) can be uniquely determined.
-Based on the payoff distribution $c^0$ and the cost functions of the agents $(\ol{f},\ol{g})$, one may study how the market price process under the EMM behaves, for example, the relation between the skew of its implied volatility and the risk-averseness of the agents.
+Based on the payoff distribution $c^0$ and the cost functions of the agents $(\ol{f},\ol{g})$, one may study how the market price process under the EMM behaves, for example, the relation between the skew of its implied volatility and the risk-averseness of the agents. \\\\ \bull{\bf{Market clearing equilibrium with a major agent}}: The problem of equilibrium price formation in the presence of a major agent is an important problem.
+In our recent work Fujii \& Takahashi (2021)~\cite{Fujii-Takahashi-Major}, we provide the extension of the current model in the presence of a major financial firm who has a non-negligible market share even in the large-population limit of the minor financial firms.